Eric-Guo/octopress/source/_posts/2018/2018-02-08-chart-number-and-calculation-logic-explanation-for-openapply.markdown

 Applicants date range always starts at Month Day 1.

+The applicants number is based on student status history effective on date.

 ### Enrolment

 Enrolment chart will display the count number of enrolled student per that month.
 The enrolled day is students status histories enrolled record effective on date.